The 10 Best Songs by The Seekers

 Traditional spiritual, from Introducing The Seekers, 1963

-Most of the songs on this list come from later in the 1960s, but ‘When The Stars Begin to Fall’ comes from The Seekers’ 1963 debut.
-It’s an African-American spiritual, better known by the title ‘Oh Lord, What A Morning’.
-Durham’s clear. ringing voice is well-suited to this traditional song.
+Most of the songs on this list are from later in the 1960s, but ‘When The Stars Begin to Fall’ comes from The Seekers’ 1963 debut.
+It’s an African-American spiritual, better known as ‘Oh Lord, What A Morning’.

 #8 Red Rubber Ball